Oct 14, 2021

 We now allow people to get started using OtterTune by auto-tuning their first database for free.
 A new free Starter tier supports basic auto-tuning of the most common knobs for Amazon RDS PostgreSQL or MySQL (in any/all AWS availability zones as of October 21).

-You can get started by creating your free OtterTune account and following the quickstart tutorial.
+You can get started by creating your free OtterTune account and following the "Getting Started" documentation.
 Please refer to the OtterTune pricing information for auto-tuning more than one database or additional enterprise features.

 The OtterTune account creation and setup process has been automated to make it easier for you to get started on your own.
 New features include: